0Miquel/IA-RM/README.md

 Additionally, a linear movement has been developed so as to achieve a better and safer grasping using the line equation.

+## Simulation Strategy
+The simulator used has been CoppeliaSim.
+Two main simulations have been developed:
+- Manual: The objects are manually selected by the user through the application and also where to place it.
+- Object recognition: The objects are automatically detected by the vision module and the user decides which object the robot is going to approach.

+Furthermore, we have used an android emulator to run the mobile application, which provides the interaction with the robot.

 ## Video demonstration

 ## Authors